 He takes a page that discusses the differences in legal and ethical considerations you have in voluntary versus involuntary quarantine situations to imply that this is about getting people to comply because they point out that involuntary quarantines are more taxing on resources and much more complicated regarding human rights issues.

-Just dealing with that as a descriptive reality is being represented as like, yeah, we've got to coerce people to do this voluntarily.
+Just dealing with that as a descriptive reality is being represented as like, yeah, we got to coerce people to do this voluntarily.

 If you thought that was bad, worse is his handling of a slide about how responders need to respect people's privacy.

-He acts like it's somehow about being sneaky, but it's clear from the slide that it's discussing concern about how stigmatizing illnesses or potentials.
+He acts like it's somehow about being sneaky, but it's clear from the slide that it's discussing concern about how stigmatizing illnesses or potential illnesses can be inside a community.

 So you shouldn't advertise to the neighborhood that someone might be sick.